reactjs/react-router-tutorial/lessons/11-productionish-server/README.md

 We have now said a public folder will be the destination folder of the `bundle.js` file.

 Now we're ready to create a production server with Express!
-Start by adding a new file at root dir called `server.js`:
+Add a new file in the root dir called `server.js` with the following code:

 ```js
 // server.js